maubanel/GMS2-Action-Adventure-Game/collectables/README.md

 ##### `Step 13.`\|`TDAAG`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now when the gem collides with the player we want the `gem` count to go up by `1` and the gem in the level to dissapear.
-Create a new collision collision on the **obj_gem** object with the player and add a point, destroy the gem and add an effect to sell the interaction and give positive feedback to the user action:
+Create a new collision event on the **obj_gem | Collision obj_player** and add a point, destroy the gem and add an effect to sell the interaction and give positive feedback to the user action:

 ![add 1 when colliding with gem and destroy objectx with effect](images/gemCollision.png)